jennayuann/6104-team-project/design/concepts/SemanticSearch/SemanticSearch.md

     * The concept does not assume anything about how semantic similarity is computed.
     * The implementation enforces owner-level privacy by tagging every indexed document with its owner and passing `{ owner }` as the filter payload when querying txtai.
     * Indexing replays the owner’s entire corpus to the external service to keep its index in sync; removing an item only affects the internal store (external removal can be added later if needed).
-    * Restarting the txtai service clears its in-memory index; when this happens, connections must be reindexed (e.g., by re-importing LinkedIn data or running the helper script `scripts/reindex_all_connections.ts`, which rebuilds txtai from the current Mongo collections—this script exists but is not hooked into any automated workflow yet).
+    * Restarting the txtai service clears its in-memory index; when this happens, connections must be reindexed (e.g., by re-importing LinkedIn data or running the helper script `scripts/reindex_all_connections.ts`, or by calling the `reindexAllOwners` method, which rebuilds txtai from the current Mongo collections).

 * **integration guidance**:
     * Start the txtai service with the provided `semantic_search_service/app.yml` so that POST `/add`, GET `/index`, and GET `/search` endpoints are available on `SEMANTIC_SERVICE_URL` (default `http://localhost:8001`).